Quansight/Quansight-website/apps/labs/posts/python-wheels-from-tags-to-variants.md

 of the plugin development, and users cannot benefit from bug fixes and improvements without updating the installer.

-Finally, there is always the possibility of providing a better control over variant use.
+Finally, there is always the possibility of providing better control over variant use.
 For example, the installers could request an explicit confirmation before running a provider plugin for the first time (the trust-on-first-use paradigm), permit users to manually select variants